 Completion of the housing application and payment of the associated deposit/fees is required to set an individual student's priority.
 Housing assignments are made in the order of this priority.
 Therefore, it is important to submit your housing application and pay the fees at the earliest possible date.

 On your housing application, you will have the option to indicate an interest in living in honors housing.
-Morgens, Turner, Daniels and Stratford Heights all feature an honors housing option.
+Scioto, Turner, and Daniels Halls all feature an honors housing option.

 If you are invited to join the University Honors Program and request honors housing, you will be placed based on your priority (set by the date of completion of your housing application and the date that you paid the associated fees) and the availability of space.
 We cannot guarantee that all incoming UHP students who request honors housing will be placed in honors housing, so be sure to get your housing application in and pay the fees as early as possible.